Your Local Broker, Internationally

 With respect to safety measures, new 12x Crewsafer 290N pneumatic life jackets were purchased, as well as three new SOLAS A class Zodiak life rafts.
 A state-of-the-art satellite communication system Iridium LT-3100S GMDSS has been installed which meets the SOLAS A GMDSS (Sea Areas A1, A2, and A3) requirements.

-For the winter of 2020/2021, the yacht was pulled ashore for service in the port of Jastarnia.
+For the winter of 2020/2021 and again in early 2023, the yacht was pulled out for a servicing, new B&G installation and other service work including the repainting of some interior bilge areas.
 NASHACHATA will be sold in code to MCA Category 0, although of course she will need to be surveyed for her new owner to maintain that coding in her new ownership.
+Further works completed 2024.

 Yacht Details